 For those unfamiliar with the brand, ChemiCloud started off in the US.
 Over the years, they’ve moved into other markets as well.
 Today the company has a presence in almost all key locations covering America, Europe, Asia, and now, of course, Australia.

-While this is excellent for useability, those wanting to simply experiment might not find ChemiCloud the best choice.
+While this is great for useability, those wanting to simply experiment might not find ChemiCloud the best choice.
 Still, for Australian users who know what they need, you’ll absolutely find the right plan for you with them.

-More interestingly, for those who are already hosting with them and want to move to the Aussie data center – they can do this for you as well.
+More interestingly, for those who are already hosting with them and want to move to the Aussie datacenter – they can do this for you as well.

-Key Highlights with ChemiCloud
+Key Features with ChemiCloud